discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 <Warning>

-This build is very common in PuGs.
+This build is common in PuGs.
 More info about building effective team compositions can be found [here](/guides/teamcomp101).
 This build provides a high amount of boons and a lot of safety to the group via its healing.
 It, therefore, shines most in less experienced groups as well as when you have bad instabilities.
 Once the safety of a dedicated healer is no longer needed, you can move on to running <BuildLink build="Power Scrapper" specialization="Scrapper"/> or <BuildLink build="Power Herald" specialization="Herald"/>.
 For parties wanting to transition to no heal runs, but still feel the need for a bit of extra support, there are hybrid builds such as Celstial Scourge or Firebrand that can be situationally useful, especialy on Sunqua Peak and Silent Surf CMs.

 </Warning>